khomitskyidmytrii/draft_react_isomorph_alt/README.md

 	- In short, we don't intend to directly reuse the same router on both server and browser, instead we share the routing table to avoid duped work

-## FAQ

-- why not use react-router?

-	IMHO __router should not be tightly coupled with the view in any regard__, wrapping it in a `RouteStore` is more flexible and decoupled, also we get to switch out different routers in the future (we used `page.js` in this example, but we tried a bunch of other routers which all worked pretty well)

-- is this battle-tested?

-	Yes, it's currently in production for some of the sites we are running

-- need help?

-	- First try the `github issue` section

-	- Second, ask in the chat room

-	- Lastly, shoot me an [email](jeremy@pubulous.com)

 ## Notice

 - currently we are relying on a custom-built `flux dispatcher` due to the version available on npm is outdated, once the npm one's updated to the latest `v2.0.3` we will remove the custom-built one.